NIEM/NIEM-Releases/README.md

 ## Feedback

-Please submit feedback by Friday, February 16.
+Please submit feedback by Wednesday, February 21.

 Feedback may be submitted by either creating a [new issue](https://github.com/NIEM/NIEM-Releases/issues) or by emailing niem-comments@lists.gatech.edu.